Research and Education in Computational Science and Engineering: Challenges and Opportunities in CSE Research

 \subsubsection{Challenges of CSE Software}

-The community faces increasing challenges in CSE software design, development, and sustainability due to the confluence of disruptive changes in computing architectures and demands for more complex simulations.
+The community faces increasing challenges in CSE software design, development, and sustainability as a result of the confluence of disruptive changes in computing architectures and demands for more complex simulations.
 New architectures require fundamental algorithm and software refactoring, while at the same time enabling new ranges of modeling, simulation, and analysis.

-{\bf New science frontiers: increasing software demands.} CSE's continual push toward new capabilities that enable truly predictive science dramatically affects how codes are designed, developed, and used.
+{\bf New science frontiers: increasing software demands.} CSE's continual push toward new capabilities that enable predictive science dramatically affects how codes are designed, developed, and used.
 Software that incorporates multiphysics and multiscale modeling, capabilities beyond interpretive simulations (such as UQ and design optimization), and coupled data analytics presents a host of difficulties not faced in traditional contexts, because of the compounded complexities of code interactions~\cite{KeyesMcInnesWoodwardEtAl13,HerouxAllenEtAl2016,SoftwareProductivityWorkshop14}.
 A key challenge is enabling the introduction of new models, algorithms, and data structures over time---that is, balancing competing goals of interface stability and software reuse with the ability to innovate algorithmically and develop new approaches.

 {\bf Programmability of heterogeneous architectures.} Designing and developing CSE software to be sustainable are challenging software engineering tasks, not only in the extreme scale, but also in conventional applications that run on standard hardware.
-The best software architecture is often determined by performance considerations, and it is a high art to identify kernel routines that can be used as an internal interface for a software performance layer that can be optimized for various architectures.
+The best software architecture is often determined by performance considerations, and it is a high art to identify kernel routines that can serve as an internal interface to a software performance layer.
+While the optimization of the kernel routines inevitably requires detailed knowledge of a specific target machine, the design the software architecture must support optimizations not only for current but also for future generations of computer systems.
+Such long term sustainability of software is essential to amortize the high cost of developing complex CSE applications, but it requires a deep understanding of computer architecture and its interplay with algorithms.

 All modern computers are hierarchically structured.
 This structure, in turn, creates the need to develop software with the hierarchy and the architecture in mind, often using a hybrid combination of different languages and tools.
 For example, a given application may utilize MPI on the system level, OpenMP on the node level, and special libraries or low-level intrinsics to exploit core-level vectorization.
 Newer techniques from computer science, such as automatic program generation, annotations, and domain-specific languages, may eventually help reduce the gap between real-life hardware structures and model complexity.